CSCfi/csc-user-guide/docs/apps/palm.md

 ```

 It is recommended to read first the instruction file, especially to understand on which disk
-partition on the server the installation should be done i.e., where to run the installation
+partition on the server the installation should be done (i.e., where to run the installation
-script.
+script).

 An example test case input file is included in the installation.
 In the instruction
 file, run commands are given for compilation of the code, and for batch job execution
 using the example case.
-For more information about the test case execution, see latest
+For more information about the test case execution, see the latest
 [PALM tutorials](https://palm.muk.uni-hannover.de/trac/wiki/doc/tut/palm#Exercisepresentations).

 ## Support